govind51/Very-Deep-Convolutional-Neural-Network-for-Sentiment-Analysis/README.md

 I am further looking at increasing the depth of the model for better results.

-i am trying to improve my model by changing the batch size and learning rate . if you can hep
+i am trying to improve my model by changing the batch size and learning rate . if you can help